Main illustration: Nate Treme

 7. Make your articles easy to scan

 Why do so many companies treat potential customers so much better than existing ones?
-Potential customers get the perfectly formatted landing page, while existing customers get the barely legible block of 10-pt text.
+Potential customers get the perfectly formatted landing page, while existing customers get the barely legible block of 10-point text.
 Remember, you’re considering your readers’ emotional needs as well as their practical ones – badly presented articles will instantly anger and frustrate.

 Don’t bog readers down with a wall of text – use subheadings, bulleted lists and images to break up text, and keep sentences and paragraphs as short as possible.
 White space is your customer’s friend.